 Express your interest or register for the next round of online training today.

 You start your obligation-free training at any time.
 There are online course options offered every month.

 This includes a mandatory NSW Police Check and a Working With Children Check at no cost to you.

 Once your application is approved, you’ll be linked with a local team that meets 2 – 3 times a year.
 Anglicare will provide you with a uniform, ID badge and Volunteer manual and ongoing opportunities for training and development.

 Once you are a fully-fledged Disaster Recovery Volunteer, the only requirement to stay registered is that you complete one, 2-3 hour training session and read through your training manual as arefresher, every 12 months.
 The only other time commitment is the occasional meet up with your local team to help keep you connected.
 Regularly connecting with your team is a critical component to being effective and prepared as a team.

 There are no weekly responsibilities, nor will you be expected to respond to every disaster in your area.
 You are free to say ‘no’ as we recognise that at short notice not all of our volunteers can be available!
 But that’s also exactly why we can never have enough registered Disaster Recovery Volunteers.
 So please… put your compassion into action and register your interest today.

 Please note that this expression of interest is for future emergencies, not the current crises, as you will need to undergo training before entering the field.

-Anglicare only activates its volunteers when it receives orders from the NSW Department of Family and Community Services to ensure that disaster recovery activities are coordinated and officially recognised.
+Anglicare is one of four recognised Community Partners of Disaster Welfare Services of the Department of Communities and Justice under NSW Emergency Management Arrangements.
+Anglicare only activates its volunteers to Evacuation and Recovery Centres when it receives orders from the NSW Department of Family and Community Services to ensure that disaster recovery activities are coordinated and officially recognised.